Breast Surgery In Portland and Vancouver

 Possible Questions for the Surgeon

-Choosing a breast augmentation surgeon is difficult because it is so important.
+Choosing a surgeon for your breast enhancement in Vancouver or Portland is difficult because it is so important.
 Dr. Workman is happy to meet with you to discuss the procedure and answer any questions you might have.
-Contact us today to schedule a breast augmentation consultation at our Vancouver or Tri-Cities plastic surgery office.
+Contact us today to schedule a breast surgery consultation at our Vancouver or Tri-Cities plastic surgery office.

 It is possible for any breast surgery to interfere with breast-feeding.
 However, many women with breast implants nurse their babies successfully.